noisefactorllc/portable/docs/DSL.md

 ### "Illegal chain structure"

-The effect can't start a chain.
+A non-starter effect can't begin a chain.
 It needs input from another effect.

 ```
 // Wrong - myFilter is not a starter